 What Are Stud Partition Walls?

 There are a few different types of internal partition walls used to separate the rooms of a property.
 This handy guide from DIY Extra provides info on all of them.
-Stud partition walls are not load-bearing, making them ideal for creating extra rooms or otherwise altering your property’s layout.
+Stud partition walls are not load-bearing, making them ideal for creating extra rooms or altering your property’s layout.

 Can You Install Stud Partition Walls Yourself?

-DIY Stud Partition Walls – Costs to Consider
+DIY Stud Partition Wall Costs

-- 4” by 2” timbers for the soleplate, head plate, studs and noggins
+- 4” by 2” timbers for the soleplate, head plate, studs and noggins.

-- Nails, screws, corner beads, and adhesive
+- Nails, screws, corner beads, and adhesive.

-- Multi-finish plaster and scrim tape
+- Multi-finish plaster and scrim tape.

-- Insulation (if you need to soundproof or heatproof the new wall)
+- Insulation (if you need to soundproof or heatproof the new wall).

 Your main expenditure will be on timber and plasterboard.
-You’re likely to pay around £2 per metre for 4” by 2” stud wall timber at most DIY outlets.
+You’ll likely pay around £2 per metre for 4” by 2” stud wall timber at most DIY outlets.
 The cost of plasterboard depends on a few different factors.
 You’ll need to choose the dimensions, thickness and edge style of the board you wish to use.
-Depending on your choices, you should expect to spend somewhere between £2.75 and £4.50 per m2.
+Depending on your choices, you should expect to spend between £2.75 and £4.50 per m2.

-Professional Stud Partition Wall Installation Costs
+Professional Stud Partition Wall Costs